bigin/Scriptor/README.md

 ## Features
 #### Get started quickly:
-Intuitive, user-friendly control panel helps you get up and running easily.
-You will have it installed in 2 minutes - ready to use.
+Intuitive, user-friendly control panel helps you get up and running easily – you will have it installed in the blink of an eye.

-#### Flexible features extensible architecture:
+#### A flexible and extensible architecture:
-You have a variety of options and a powerful [ItemManager](https://github.com/bigin/ItemManager-3) framework for module development.
+You have a variety of options and a powerful [ItemManager](https://github.com/bigin/ItemManager-3) API for module development.

 #### You have total freedom:
-Themes and Modules can contain plain HTML/PHP source code.
-Scriptor does not restrict the user's development approach by a mandatory template engine.
+Themes and modules can contain plain HTML/PHP code - Scriptor does not restrict the user's development approach with a mandatory template engine.

 ### Install Requirements